Have you ever felt the urge to leave?

 I then realized that my routine life in Quebec was keeping me away from it all.

 It’s so hard to be truly creative when you’re caught up in a stressful, money-making oriented lifestyle.
-Most of our creativity comes from what we see, hear or read.
+Most of our creativity comes from what we see, hear, or read.
 When you’re doing the same thing with the same people every day, you’re not stimulated to your full capacity.
-Traveling creates this perfect setup where your mind is completely free to wander anywhere and get influenced by the constant new surroundings.
+Traveling creates this perfect setup where your mind is completely free to wander anywhere and get influenced by the constant new surroundings, the perfect combination for a traveling singer.

 For these 10 months, all I had to care about was feeding myself and paying for gas to the next destination.
 Fortunately, music was the key to it.
 The roads, in the most natural and beautiful way, led me to busk as a full-time job